ant-wireless/Linux_ant-hal/README.md

 ### master ###
 Versions that have been tested and are suitable for consumer devices.

-### development ###
+### features/_branch name_ ###
-The latest, untested, development versions.
-These are made available for silicon vendors to verify code changes on parts/boards not available to ANT Wireless engineers.
+The latest, untested, development versions of new features and fixes.
+These are made available for silicon vendors to verify code changes on new parts/boards not yet available to ANT Wireless engineers.

-### <X>_debug ###
+### Third party submissions ###
-Unmaintained, unsupported and untested code.
-These branches are purely used as a means of distributing in-progress work between engineers at different sites.
-They generally contain features and fixes developed by third parties.
+If you have code changes (new features, improvements or bug fixes), you should submit a pull request to master.
+These will be considered, and added to master if accepted, or a features branch if further verification is required.